Achieving Linear Speedup for Composite Federated Learning: Introduction

 \subsection{Related Works}

-FL for minimizing smooth objective functions has been extensively studied \cite{li2019convergence,karimireddy2020scaffold,huang2023distributed,li2020fedprox,zhang2021fedpd}.
-FedAvg \cite{mcmahan2017communication,li2019convergence} pioneers in this line of work but suffers from data heterogeneity.
+FL for minimizing smooth objective functions has been extensively studied \citep{mcmahan2017communication,li2019convergence,karimireddy2020scaffold,huang2023distributed,li2020fedprox,zhang2021fedpd}.
+FedAvg \citep{mcmahan2017communication,li2019convergence} pioneered this line of work, but relies on restrictive assumptions of limited data heterogeneity.
 To mitigate this issue, several improved algorithms have been proposed.
-For instance, FedProx \cite{li2020fedprox} introduces a proximal term into the local subproblem to stabilize training.
-FedPD \cite{zhang2021fedpd} employs a primal dual approach to enhance convergence, and SCAFFOLD \cite{karimireddy2020scaffold} utilizes two control variates to correct local updates.
-More recent work \cite{huang2023distributed} has demonstrated that FedAvg can achieve convergence without data heterogeneity assumptions under a general variance condition.
+For instance, FedProx \citep{li2020fedprox} introduces a proximal term into the local subproblem to stabilize training.
+FedPD \citep{zhang2021fedpd} employs a primal-dual approach to enhance convergence, and SCAFFOLD \citep{karimireddy2020scaffold} introduces two control variates to correct local updates.
+More recent work \citep{huang2023distributed} establishes convergence of FedAvg without restrictive data heterogeneity assumptions and under a general variance condition.

 Several recent works have studied composite FL.
-FedDA \cite{yuan2021federated} employs dual averaging and establishes linear speedup for convex settings when the objective functions are homogeneous or quadratic.
-More recently, EcontrolDA \cite{gao2025composite} achieves linear speedup for convex heterogeneous objective functions but does not incorporate multiple local steps.
-For strongly convex objective functions, the work in \cite{zhang2024composite} establishes convergence without linear speedup but requires bounded subgradients of the nonsmooth term.
-For nonconvex objective functions, it remains unclear whether convergence can be achieved under standard assumptions \cite{zhang2026non,zhou2025fedcanon}.
-Table~\ref{tab:comp} presents a detailed comparison of related works and their required conditions.
+FedDA \citep{yuan2021federated} employs dual averaging and establishes linear speedup for convex settings when the objective functions are homogeneous or quadratic.
+More recently, EcontrolDA \citep{gao2025composite} achieves linear speedup for convex heterogeneous objective functions but does not incorporate multiple local steps.
+For strongly convex objective functions, \citet{zhang2024composite} establish convergence without linear speedup but requires bounded subgradients of the nonsmooth term.
+For nonconvex objective functions, it remains unclear whether convergence can be achieved under standard assumptions \citep{zhang2026non,zhou2025fedcanon}.
+Table~\ref{tab:comp} presents a detailed comparison of related works and their conditions.